L5 Associate Diploma in People Management

 - Course Information

-The Certificate in Human Resource Management consists seven units:
+The Associate Diploma in People Management Level 5 CIPD consists of seven units:

 • Organisational performance and culture in practice